PocketMidi/KB1/firmware/README.md

 ## Firmware

-* This folder contains the current source code of the firmware.
+This folder contains the current source code of the firmware for the KB1.

 * The code is built on top of the excellent [PlatformIO framework](https://platformio.org).
 * Further details (project setup etc.) will be added in time.
-* Reference material belonging to the firmware can be found [here](../references/firmware).
+* Reference material collected during the development of the firmware can be found [here](../references/firmware).